gasp-xyz/gasp-e2e/Readme.md

 You can specify the command `--runInBand` if you don't want to run the tests in parallel

 UPDATE:
-since ESM module upgrades, you need to specify certain flags for jest. for example:
+Since ESM module upgrades, you need to specify certain flags for jest.
+For example:
 `node --experimental-specifier-resolution=node --loader ts-node/esm --experimental-vm-modules node_modules/jest/bin/jest.js --verbose --ci test/story/story.LP.test.ts`

 There are also some configurations to run tests,